 (e) A cost-summary table that clearly summarizes the information required by paragraph 62-788.341(3)(d), F.A.C., must be provided.
 The cost-summary table must list all payee name(s) and include, at a minimum, the following information associated with each payee: the corresponding invoice numbers or statement dates; the payment amounts made by the applicant on each invoice or statement; and the amount of costs included in the invoice or statement that are related to solid waste removal and being claimed by the applicant.
-The cost-summary table must also include the dollar amount of the total costs claimed for solid waste removal and this dollar amount must be provided at the bottom of the cost-summary table.
+The cost-summary table must also include the dollar amount of the total costs claimed for solid waste removal and this dollar amount must be provided at the bottom of the cost-summary table;

 (f)(e) A certification form stating that the solid waste removal associated with the documentation submitted pursuant to paragraph (d) has been conducted under the observation of, and related technical documents have been signed and sealed by, an appropriate registered technical professional in each contributing technical discipline.
 However, if the scope of the solid waste removal does not require oversight by a registered technical professional in this state, the registered technical professional certification form is not required as part of the solid waste removal tax credit application [Section V. of Form 62-788.101(1), incorporated by reference in subsection 62-788.101(1), F.A.C.]; and